Kids on the Slope: Release

 The adaptation was announced in the December 2011 issue of Monthly Flowers.
 Kōji Yamamoto, the producer of Fuji TV's Noitamina programming block, confirmed that same month that the series would air on the network beginning in April.
 The first trailer for the series was released in January 2012, alongside an announcement of the series' production staff.
 The twelve-episode series aired on Noitamina from 12 April to 28 June 2012.

 In English-language markets, the series is licensed by Sentai Filmworks and aired on the streaming service Crunchyroll, which simulcast the series during its original broadcast run.
 An English language dubbed version of the series was also produced by Sentai Filmworks; episodes aired on Anime Network and Hulu one month after streaming on Crunchyroll.
 Sentai Filmworks additionally produced the North American home video release of Kids on the Slope, which was released on Blu-ray and DVD on 7 May 2013.
 In 2014, the series aired on Viz Media's now-defunct streaming service Neon Alley.
 The Blu-ray was re-released on 13 April 2021.
-The series was released in the UK by MVM Films and in Australia by Hanabee.
-Anime Limited will release the series in a "Collector's Blu-ray" edition in the United Kingdom and Ireland.
+The series was first released in the United Kingdom and Ireland by MVM Films on 24 June 2013.
+In Australia, Hanabee released the series on 7 August 2013.
+Anime Limited re-released the series in the United Kingdom and Ireland with a collector's edition on 18 December 2023 and a standard edition on 17 June 2024.